Septic Services in Sealy, TX

 Here's how the permit process works:

-• Submit the septic permit application to Austin County Planning and Development
+- Submit the OSSF application to Austin County Planning and Development

-• Austin County requires a minimum of 1 net acre for new septic installations
+- Austin County requires a minimum of 1 net acre for new OSSF installations

 Austin County investigates complaints with 30-day remediation periods, potentially leading to legal action for non-compliance.
 Keep your system maintained and your records current.